Summer Botwe at the PrettyLittleThing Marketplace launch

 One day they promote purchases of throwaway clothes, the next they encourage customers to be “mindful” and “sustainable” by reselling them to each other while, more often than not, the company takes a cut.

 “I think this is one of the most blatant examples of greenwashing we have today.
-Brands that are known for encouraging people to over-consume are now providing a get-out-of-jail-free card for all those massive hauls they encourage shoppers to make,” Lakyn Charlton, a sustainable fashion expert and personal stylist, told the Big Issue.
+Brands that are known for encouraging people to over-consume are now providing a get-out-of-jail-free card for all those massive hauls they encourage shoppers to make,” Lakyn Carlton, a sustainable fashion expert and personal stylist, told the Big Issue.

 Greenwashing, where businesses ride the wave of interest in eco-conscious sustainability to cover up their own climate-damaging practices, is a growing accusation in the fashion world.
 And consumers are pushing back.

 “It is essentially lying about (or exaggerating) the measures your company is taking to be sustainable.
 Some of it is downright silly.
 I’ve seen Reformation brag about the lightbulbs in their stores, but the worst of it preys on the average person’s lack of awareness of sustainability.
-They don’t expect people to look into it, and, to be honest, most consumers don’t,” Charlton said.
+They don’t expect people to look into it, and, to be honest, most consumers don’t,” Carlton said.

 She’s not alone in her frustration.
 Brett Staniland, another Love Island alum who appeared on an earlier season of the show than Polack, spoke out against the PLT’s resale platform on Twitter, calling it a “load of boll*cks”.